 For each dossier inspected OTS, a report has to be produced to document all steps, findings and results.
-Attention should be paid to any finding that could trigger an LPIS update.
+Attention should be paid to any finding that could trigger an Land Parcel Identification System (LPIS) update.

 At the end of each OTSC campaign, it is highly recommended to perform a work of analysis of the results of the campaign.
-That consists in doing: a Quality Check (internal and/or external) of OTSC work (both field and CwRS) by reperforming the checks of a set of dossiers; an analysis of the error rates obtained and the main causes that led to these errors.
+That consists in doing: a Quality Check (internal and/or external) of OTSC work (both field and CwRS) by re-performing the checks of a set of dossiers; an analysis of the error rates obtained and the main causes that led to these errors.
 Lessons learned should be capitalised to fine-tune, update if not upgrade OTSC methods for the following OTSC campaign.

 The Commission's contribution to the OTSC programme is restricted to the technical coordination of methodological choices and the provision of satellite imagery for control zones defined by the Member State.
 Since 2007, the quality control procedure is the responsibility of the Member States.
-However, since 2016, the JRC offers the possibility to Member States to perform a QC of the CwRS work on one (or two) CwRS zone(s).
+The JRC offers the possibility to support Member States in performing a QC of CwRS work on one (or two) CwRS zone(s).

-Figurer 1: Overview of the OTS checks processes
+Figure 1: Overview of the OTS checks processes